 Owning or operating a farming business involves a lot of planning and considerations into how to maintain profitability.
-Whether you are new to farming or have been farming for many years it is important to break down the cost of production on your farm to ensure you are operating at the most efficient and effective level possible.
-(A growing trend toward alternate methods shouldn’t be dismissed as they can be more effective than conventional treatments.)
+Whether you are new to farming or have been farming for many years, it’s important to break down the cost of production on your farm; to ensure you are operating at the most efficient and effective level.
+(A growing trend toward alternate methods shouldn’t be dismissed, as they can be more effective than conventional treatments.)

 What factors do you need to take into account?

-When working in a livestock system your cost of production is influenced not only by the animals, but also the pastures or paddocks they live in.
-Things such as parasites (worms, ticks, lice), bacteria and diseases all contribute to the cost of production faced by your farm.
-It is important to manage these factors in a way which will reduce the impact on the livestock and therefore your cost of production.
+When working in a livestock system your cost of production is influenced not only by the animals, but also by the pastures or paddocks they live in.
+Things such as parasites (worms, ticks and lice), bacteria and diseases all contribute to the cost of production faced by your farm.
+It is important to manage these factors in a way that will reduce the impact on the livestock and therefore your cost of production.
 According to the MLA parasites are the most costly expense in a livestock production.

-In a conventional farming system the majority of your production costs include chemical wormers/drenches, vaccinations and fertilisers etc which are used on a periodic basis.
-Even if you follow the guidelines recommended by these chemical companies do you actually know if it they are working?
-For instance you can run a worm test a couple of days after drenching; this will give you a indication.
-Recommendations by chemical wormer/drench companies suggest conducting a drench trial and to count faecal egg counts every 2-3 years.
-This is a long time to wait to find out if your worming program is working.
-Aside from the need for regular treatments there is also the issue for small farmers who struggle to find products at a reasonable cost and size.
-The growing trend is for chemical companies to produce one size of chemical drum/bottle suited to large scale producer and phasing out the smaller sizes typically used by small farmers.
-This will increase the cost of production if the farmer needs to buy a product larger than necessary or they may go without and struggle to maintain their farm business and livestock productivity.
-However, there are alternate farming methods and natural treatments which can be adopted by farmers of all scales which are typically more economical.
+In a conventional farming system the majority of your production costs include chemical wormers/drenches, vaccinations, fertilisers, etc. which are used periodically.
+Even if you follow the guidelines recommended by these chemical companies, do you know if they are working?
+You can run a worm test a couple of days after drenching and this will give you a indication of its success.
+Recommendations by chemical wormer/drench companies suggest conducting a drench trial to count faecal eggs every 2-3 years, however this is a long time to wait to find out if your worming program is working.
+Aside from the need for regular treatments there is also the issues for small farmers who struggle to find products at a reasonable cost and size.
+The growing trend is for chemical companies to produce one size of chemical drum/bottle suited for large scale producers and phase out the smaller sizes typically used by small farmers.
+This will increase the cost of production if the farmer needs to buy a product larger than necessary or they may go without, and struggle to maintain their farm business and livestock productivity.
+There are alternate farming methods, and natural treatments which can be adopted by farmers of all scales which are typically more economical.

 Inefficiencies of the system

-During my time working with sheep and managing livestock properties I found chemical drenches and vaccinations to have a negative impact on the stock.
+During my time working with sheep and managing livestock properties I found chemical drenches and vaccinations to harm the stock.
 The process of weighing the stock periodically proved to be beneficial in identifying the issues and results within the system.

 Animals are placed under a lot of stress with the conventional farming system.
 Stressed animals and animals with high chemical loads in their body will always perform or grow at a lower level.
-Some may die.
-Those animals which reproduce generally have offspring with weakened immune systems and a reduce tolerance to stresses such as worms and diseases.
-They become harder to manage, requiring more inputs to keep them well and productive.
-The consecutive generations of livestock then accumulate the load and the overall herd health spirals down.
-This has been the pattern for quite a few years.
+Some may even die.
+Those animals which reproduce generally have offspring with weakened immune systems and a reduced tolerance to stresses, such as worms and diseases.
+They then become harder to manage and require more inputs to keep them well and productive.
+The consecutive generations of livestock then accumulate the load and the overall health of the herd will spiral down; this being the consistent for several years now.

 How to find out if your production is being affected

-The best way to find out if your production costs are helping and not hindering your productivity is to keep records and run your own trials on your farm.
-For example, a great way to identify the impact of the drench is to weigh the stock before drenching and again 2-4 weeks after.
-This will allow you to compare the physical affect of the drench on your stock.
-Any drop in health or body weight will drive your cost of production up as you will need to add more supplements etc to get the animal back to a healthy weight where it can grow or perform to its best ability.
+The best way to find out if your production costs are helping or hindering your productivity is to keep records and run your own trials on your farm.
+A great way to identify the impact of the drench is to weigh the stock before drenching and again 2-4 weeks after, this will allow you to compare the physical affects of the drench on your stock.
+Any drop in health or body weight will drive your costs of production up as you will need to add more supplements, adjust feed, etc. to get the animal back to a healthy weight where they can grow or perform to the best of their ability.

-The timing of inputs ensures your inputs are utilised in the most efficient way as possible.
-An example of this is worming your stock on the ideal phase of the moon; the full moon.
-This timing is due to the lifecycle of the worms being at their most active within the animal as opposed to laying dormant within the muscle tissues.
-Worming now will allow the wormer to cover more worms and therefore a better success rate will be obtained.
+The timing of inputs ensures your inputs are utilized in the most efficient way possible, for example; worming your stock on the ideal phase of the moon (full moon).
+This timing is due to the life-cycle of the worms being at their most active within the animal, as opposed to laying dormant within the muscle tissues.
+(This will allow the wormer to cover more worms and therefore a better success rate will be obtained)

-Years ago while managing a large property Northern New England NSW.
-We ran trails on the use of selenium supplements.
-These trails uncovered the fact that time was critical and changed the outcome of what we were doing quite a bit.
-At the time it was something like $20/head on feeder steers and helped us to reach joining weights quicker with our heifers which for the sake of treating at a different time was quite a bit to help the bottom line.
+Years ago while managing a large property in Northern New England NSW, we ran trials on the use of selenium supplements.
+These trails uncovered that time was critical and would change the outcome.
+At the time it was something like $20/head on feeder steers and helped us to reach joining weights quicker with our heifers, which for the sake of treating at a different time was quite a bit to help.

-Alternate wormers or homeopathic wormers provide a natural treatment for worms in livestock without adding toxic chemicals to the animal.
-You can get good results when you combine a homeopathic wormers with the moon cycle to allow for an extensive cleanse.
+Alternate wormers or homeopathic wormers provide a natural treatment for worms in livestock, without adding toxic chemicals to the animal.
+You can get good results when you combine a homeopathic wormer with the moon cycle to allow for an extensive cleanse.
 They are economical, one bottle can treat up to 300 doses and they are safe and easy to use.
-Buy your alternate Allwormer remedy here.
+Buy your alternate Allwormer for Stock remedy here.